The Planted Pantry » Breads » Easy Vegan Focaccia Bread

 Easy Vegan Focaccia Bread

-There is nothing better than fresh bread.
-This easy Vegan Focaccia bread recipe is so easy, anyone can make it, and it doesn’t take days and days of resting and kneading.
+There is nothing better than fresh homemade bread.
+This Vegan Focaccia bread recipe is so easy, anyone can make it, and it doesn’t take days and days of resting and kneading.
 Mix the ingredients in the morning, and you’ll have fresh bread by dinner time with super minimal effort.

 Why You’ll Love This Recipe